somysam12/openai/replit.md

 # Overview

 This project is a Telegram AI chatbot designed for multilingual conversational AI, offering persistence of conversation history and administrative features for user management.
 It supports interactions in Hindi, English, and Hinglish, aiming for a friendly and engaging user experience.
 The application features a dual deployment architecture: a Python-based bot utilizing `python-telegram-bot` and OpenAI's API (deployable to Render.com), and a Node.js/TypeScript implementation built with the Mastra framework and Inngest for advanced agent capabilities and web chat interfaces.
-Key capabilities include real-time token usage tracking with an admin dashboard, comprehensive API key rotation, automated message management, live group messaging sessions for administrators, **Super Knowledge Management System**, and **Multi-Account Pyrogram DM Bot Manager**.
+Key capabilities include real-time token usage tracking with an admin dashboard, comprehensive API key rotation, automated message management, live group messaging sessions for administrators, **Super Knowledge Management System**, **Multi-Account Pyrogram DM Bot Manager**, and **Music Bot for Voice Chat Streaming**.

 # User Preferences